China Launches New Environmental Satellite - UrduPoint

 China Launches New Environmental Satellite

-TAIYUAN, Oct.
-13 (UrduPoint / Pakistan Point News - 13th Oct, 2022 ) --:China launched a new satellite for disaster reduction, emergency management, and environment monitoring from the Taiyuan Satellite Launch Center in northern Shanxi Province early Thursday.
+TAIYUAN, (UrduPoint / Pakistan Point News - 18th Oct, 2022 ) :China launched a new satellite for disaster reduction, emergency management, and environment monitoring from the Taiyuan Satellite Launch Center in northern Shanxi Province early Thursday.

 Its Primary users will be the Ministry of Emergency Management and the Ministry of Ecology and Environment.